lsst/rtn-045/index.rst

 Principles
 ==========

-All tutorials should be guided by the following principles, and adhere to the `Rubin Developers Guide <https://developer.lsst.io/>`__.
+All tutorials should adhere to the following principles and to the `Rubin Developers Guide <https://developer.lsst.io/>`__.

-**Inclusive:**
+**Inclusive.**
-Follow the best practices described under :ref:`Accessibility considerations<accessibility-considerations>`.
+Follow the best practices described under :ref:`Accessibility considerations <accessibility-considerations>`.
 Offensive or exclusionary language is never permitted (e.g., violent or ableist terms).
-Ensure jargon and acronyms are defined, regardless of target audience.
 See the `Rubin Observatory Communications Code of Conduct <https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-24920/>`_ for additional guidance.

-**Level-appropriate:**
-Identify and teach to a target audience (e.g., beginner, intermediate, or advanced).

-**Skill-focused:**
-Teach one to a few skills, techniques, or RSP functionality, and/or provide a demonstration of a scientific analysis with LSST data.

-**Consumable:**
+**Clear.**
+Write short, simple, unambiguous instructional statements in the `imperative mood <https://en.wikipedia.org/wiki/Imperative_mood>`_ by following the best practices described under :ref:`Narrative text <narrative-text>`.
+Avoid jargon and define acronyms when they are first used.

+**Focused.**
+Limit the tutorial's content to only what is appropriate for chosen tutorial type and what is necessary to meet the learning objective.
-The tutorial should take about 30 minutes to complete (not including any provided "Exercises for the learner").
+Tutorials should not take more than 30 minutes to complete.

-**Well-referenced:**
+**Consistent.**
+Follow the formatting guidelines and use the templates for :ref:`Jupyter Notebooks <format-style-notebooks>`_ and :ref:`Documentation-based tutorials <>`_.

+**Referenced.**
-Include citations, references, and external links (e.g., code package documentation).
+Provide the user with links to external resources (e.g., code package documentation, papers).
-Reference any precursor (or advanced) tutorials that users can consider as prerequisite (or as follow-up).
+Mention any precursor (or advanced) tutorials that users can consider as prerequisite (or as follow-up).

-**Properly-credited:**
-Appropriate acknowledgments should be provided to credit individuals whose work was used.
-This sets a precedent of prioritizing credits in an openly collaborative environment.
-Cite other scientists or papers within the text of the tutorial where appropriate.

-**Clearly-written:**
-Follow the best practices described under :ref:`Narrative text<narrative-text>`.
-Write short, clear, instructional statements in the `imperative mood <https://en.wikipedia.org/wiki/Imperative_mood>`_.
+**Credited.**
+Individuals who contributed to the tutorial, or whose work was used as a basis or inspiration for the tutorial, must be acknowledged by name.
+Include paper citations where possible.

 .. _how-to-contribute: